Niece Waidhofer Arches Back, Flaunts Ample Chest & Bodacious Booty In Steamy Snap

 As she is known to do, Niece left a witty remark about her outfit and the location of the picture in the caption.

-Hundreds of her adoring fans took some time to give the post some love.
+Hundreds of her adoring fans took some time to show the post some love.

 “Looking like that… I dont think anyone is paying attention to where you are,” quipped one admirer.